1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

 The Utopian World is prevalent in children’s literature, known by various names as listed here.
 Move into young adult literature, and the top end of middle grade, and you will encounter The Apparent Utopia.

 Besides slavery and dystopia, freedom and utopia, there is one other kind of world you can create for the beginning or end of your story: the apparent utopia.
 This world appears to be perfect, but the perfection is only skin deep.
 Below the surface, the world is actually corrupt, rotten, and enslaving.
 Everyone is desperate to put on a good face to hide a psychological or moral disaster.
 The suburbs are often an apparent utopia, with their manicured lawns and friendly neighbours, but in stories there is usually something terrible going on in the suburbs.

 Snails are widely connected with unpleasantness.
-Katherine Mansfield scholars sometimes call this kind of storyworld ‘the snail underneath the leaf’.
-Generally the themes of these stories focus on corruption of the world, or betrayal of others, whether direct or indirect.
-Katherine Mansfield’s short stories often feature actual snails.
+Katherine Mansfield scholars have called this kind of storyworld ‘the snail underneath the leaf’.
+Generally the themes of these narratives focus on corruption of the world, or betrayal of others, whether directly or indirectly.
+(Katherine Mansfield’s short stories often feature actual snails.)